==> Visiting this review from NZ? Read this article especially kiwi readers <==

 Foam layers:

-The first two layers I describe are what are known as the comfort layers.
+The first two foams are the comfort layers of the Ecosa mattress.
 The third layer is the support core layer, but if you want to sleep on a really firm feeling mattress you can move this layer to the top (you’ll read why you shouldn’t just flip it over in the foam description).

 - The blue layer is named “G-7”, and is a gel memory foam.
 Gel memory foam is known for its cooling properties.
 Ecosa gave me a measurement breakdown in cm, and this layer is 3cm thick.
 Keep this layer on the top of the mattress for the “softest” medium feel this mattress can give you.
 This is how we have our own Ecosa mattress configured.